annie-carter/Time_series_Stock/README.md

 3. Can ML time series forecasting unveil any seasonality or cyclical patterns in the stock prices of AAPL, MSFT, V, and AXP, offering valuable insights for traders and investors to fine-tune their strategies?

-4. Is there any correlation between external factors such as economic indicators, news sentiment, or industry-specific events, and the time series forecast of stock prices for AAPL, MSFT, V, and AXP, providing deeper insights into the behavior of the stock market for these companies?

 ## <u>Data Dictionary</u>
 The initial dataset comprised of three dataframes, 7 columns, which expanded to 8 columns after preparation.
 It contained 1758 rows.
 Date column used as indexed and converted to datetime data type.
 Column "Symbol" added to sort different stock symbols.